 Students can use the paint tools to add illustrations for each stage in the cycle.

-Students can use the Image button on the toolbar to find them. a Life Cycles folder in the Stickers library with images for each stage in the life cycle of organisms like plants, butterflies, and frogs.
-Click
+Students can use the Image button on the toolbar to add a sticker from the Life Cycles folder in the Stickers library.
+The Life Cycle folder includes images for each stage in the life cycle of organisms like plants, butterflies, and frogs.

 Students can use the Text button on the toolbar to add and type text labels.

 Students don't have to use a template to showcase their understanding of a cycle.
 Even young learners can use the tools mentioned above to paint and label a scientific process from a blank page.

 To start from a blank canvas in Wixie, simply have students log in and click the New button.

 Students who haven't used Wixie will automatically begin at a blank canvas!